databricks-industry-solutions/smart-claims/README.md

   * DLT pipelines offer quality constraints and faster path to flip dev workloads to production
   * Robust, Scalable and fully automated via REST APIs thereby improving team agility and productivity
 * BI & AI workloads
-  * Created, managed with MLFlow for easy reproducibility and auditablity
+  * Created, managed with MLFlow for easy reproducibility and auditability
   * Supports any model either created or ported
-  * Parametrized Dashboards that can access all data in the Laake and can be setup in minutes
+  * Parameterized Dashboards that can access all data in the Laake and can be setup in minutes
 ___
 # How best to use this demo?
 * Ideal time: 1 hour (see recorded demo, deck, field-demo link)